martinabetti-97/ADM-hw3/README.md

 ------------------

-In this repository we reproduce the structure of our working directory:
+In this repository we have reproduced the structure of our working directory.
+We explain the content:
 - **main.py** is the main jupyter notebook where we run and commented the analysis.
 - **hw3_functions.py** is the python file that contains all the functions that we have used to produce our analysis.
-- the folders *art* and *all_pages* are empty, we are only reporting them to explain our code structure.
+- the folders **art** and **all_pages** are empty, we are only reporting them to explain our code structure.
 - We also add the intermediate files that we have created during our analysis: *d_vector.txt, inverted_index.txt, url.txt, articles_with_plot.txt,small_inverted_index_score.zip*.
 These files should allow to execute the query on any computer.

 -----------------